Photo by Flickr, CC by 2.0

 Tranmere stifle the Lions’ roar

-The 6th round tie at the New Den was a John Achterberg masterclass as the Tranmere ‘keeper made several brilliant saves and denied Kevin Muscat from the penalty spot to force a replay at Prenton Park.
+The sixth-round tie at the New Den was a John Achterberg masterclass as the Tranmere ‘keeper made several brilliant saves and denied Kevin Muscat from the penalty spot to force a replay at Prenton Park.

 Cahill was his usual dangerous self in the air, but had two headers saved, while Dennis Wise’s free-kick was stopped by the busy Tranmere goalkeeper.
 Cahill and Ifill also combined well to create several opportunities, but the goal just would not come.